How to Use a Slow Cooker (or Crock-pot) to Have Dinner Ready During Busy Times

-What does all of this have to do with self-care anyway?
-Well, anything that can take something/anything off your plate is a win for you.
+And, frankly, any time you can remove something from your plate it is a win for you.
 Actually, I think it is a win for the whole family – less stressed Mom equals a happy Mom, right?
 And, that is good for everyone.
 At Loveselfcare.com, we are always looking for ways to make your life easier.
-There are more in this series for you to check out.
+There are more in this series for you to check out below.

 Make Life Easier Series

 - Are Your Finances a Mess?

 - How to Meal Plan – Easy Meals